stajc06/Project2/Refactor.md

 as any attempt to shorten the code there would most likely result in causing more complications for the code referring to the Clan1 classes.
     -Same changes and reasons apply to Clan2, Clan, ClanFactory, and ClanStats

+-We did not refactor the structure of the code because we felt that changing the relationships between classes would be too cumbersome of a task and it would not be worth the time it would have taken.
+We also felt that the relationships made sense throughout the code for the most part.